 Regina sighed and looked to the president.
 “Nice try.”

 The president then walked forward towards the podium, adjusted the microphone, and began his speech.
 “People of the Human Federation, today I’m very pleased to tell each and every one of you that we are in fact, not alone in the galaxy.
 Approximately three weeks ago, I had the pleasure of meeting with a diplomatic envoy from the United Kingdom of Zalta.
-Today I present to you, the good people of the Human Federation, the official ambassador to Earth from the United Kingdom of Zalta.”
+Today I present to you, the good people of the Human Federation, the official ambassador to Terra from the United Kingdom of Zalta.”
 The room fell silent.
 The president motioned for Regina to come forward.

 Regina silently approached the podium and began to speak.
 “People of the Human Federation, I’m Regina Sharloc, and as the president of your great nation told all of you before, I’m the official ambassador to the people of the Human Federation.
 I would like to extend to you and your great nation the hand of friendship to form a long and lasting dialogue between our two peoples.
 I’ve been in talks with the president and it’s the belief of your president that the Human Federation and the people of the United Kingdom of Zalta should enter into an official alliance that will bring our two peoples closer together.”

 The president came forward toward the podium and the ambassador politely stepped aside for him.
 “Members of Congress, I assure you and those of you all over the Human Federation, there is no need for panic.
 These people who come from the United Kingdom of Zalta only want to form a lasting peace between our two peoples.”